KxSystems/jdbc/README.md

 // created by the ConnectionFactory with the classes that implement
 // the pooling functionality.
 //
 PoolableConnectionFactory poolableConnectionFactory = new
-            PoolableConnectionFactory(connectionFactory,connectionPool,null,
-            null,false,true);

-// Finally, we create the PoolingDriver itself:
-//
-Class.forName("org.apache.commons.dbcp.PoolingDriver");
-PoolingDriver driver = (PoolingDriver)
-            DriverManager.getDriver("jdbc:apache:commons:dbcp:");

-// ...and register our pool with it.
-//
-driver.registerPool("q",connectionPool);
+            PoolableConnectionFactory(connectionFactory, null);

+// An ObjectPool serves as the pool of connections.
+ObjectPool<PoolableConnection> connectionPool = new
+            GenericObjectPool<>(poolableConnectionFactory);

+// Set the factory's pool property to the owning pool poolableConnectionFactory.setPool(connectionPool);

+// Now we can get a data source as before PoolingDataSource<PoolableConnection> dataSource = new
+            PoolingDataSource<>(connectionPool);

-// Now we can just use the connect string "jdbc:apache:commons:dbcp:q"
+// As we use/close connections, we can see the number
-// to access our pool of Connections.
+// of underlying instances in the pool java.sql.Connection c1=dataSource.getConnection();
+java.sql.Connection c2=dataSource.getConnection();
+c2.close();

+System.out.println("num active "+connectionPool.getNumActive());
+System.out.println("num idle "+connectionPool.getNumIdle());
 ```